hypre-space/hypredrive/docs/usrman-src/input_structure.rst

     number.
 Default value is `0.0`.

-  - ``max_nnz_row`` - maximum number of elements per row for computing interpolation in aggressive caorsening levels.
+  - ``max_nnz_row`` - maximum number of elements per row for computing interpolation in aggressive coarsening levels.
 Available values are any non-negative integer.
 Default value is `4`.

-  - ``P12_trunc_factor`` - truncation factor for matrices P1 and P2 which are used to
+  - ``P12_trunc_factor`` - Truncation factor for the P1 and P2 matrices.
+These
-    build 2-stage interpolation.
-Available values are any non-negative floating point number.
-Default value is `0.0`.
+    matrices build two-stage interpolation.
+Use a nonnegative floating-point number.
+The default is `0.0`.

-  - ``P12_max_elements`` - maximum number of elements per row for matrices P1 and P2 which
+  - ``P12_max_elements`` - Maximum number of elements in each P1 and P2 matrix row.
-    are used to build 2-stage interpolation.
-Available values are any non-negative integer.
-Default value is `0`, meaning there is no maximum number of elements per row.
+    These matrices build two-stage interpolation.
+Use a nonnegative integer.
+The default of `0` removes the limit.

 - ``relaxation`` - subsection detailing relaxation options:

-  - ``down_type`` - relaxation method used in the pre-smoothing stage.
+  - ``down_type`` - Relaxation method for the pre-smoothing stage.
 For detailed information, see `HYPRE_BoomerAMGSetRelaxType
     <https://hypre.readthedocs.io/en/latest/api-sol-parcsr.html#_CPPv427HYPRE_BoomerAMGSetRelaxType12HYPRE_Solver9HYPRE_Int>`_.
 Available
     options are: